VtEcostudies/SOBees_Acknowledgements/content/homepage/01_Acknowledgements.md

 <br>
 <h4><u>Taxonomists</u></h4>

 The following people have been instrumental in identifying bees from Vermont.
 Without their expertise and time (often volunteered), this project would not have been possible.
-Through iNaturalist, over <a href="https://www.inaturalist.org/observations?place_id=47&subview=map&taxon_id=630955&view=identifiers">700 people</a> from all over the world have contributed identifications.
+And through iNaturalist, over <a href="https://www.inaturalist.org/observations?place_id=47&subview=map&taxon_id=630955&view=identifiers">700 people</a> from all over the world have contributed identifications.

 John Ascher, <i>National University of Singapore</i><br>
 Sam Droege, <i>USGS Native Bee Inventory and Monitoring Program</i><br>